1993 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Obverse of the 1993 Penny

-Lincoln faces right, shown from the shoulders up; Brenner’s initials “VDB” appear at the base of the portrait truncation at Lincoln’s right shoulder.
+Flip to the heads side.
+You’ve got Brenner’s Lincoln portrait facing right, shown from the shoulders up.
+His initials “VDB” sit at the base of the portrait truncation near Lincoln’s right shoulder.

 The Reverse of the 1993 Penny

-Look carefully at the center of the portico and you can spot a tiny seated statue of Lincoln—making this one of the very few U.S. coins to depict the same person on both sides.
+Flip it over and you’ll see Gasparro’s Lincoln Memorial.
+Look carefully at the center of the portico—there’s a tiny seated Lincoln statue inside.
+That makes this one of the very few U.S. coins showing the same person on both sides.

 Color Designation: Why RD, RB, and BN Matter So Much for 1993 Penny Value